 The pharmacy had step-free access and was wheelchair accessible.
 It had an automatic door.
-The pharmacy had its own carpark.
+There were carparks nearby.
 The pharmacy could provide additional support for people with disabilities, such as producing large print labels.
 Team members explained that if a person requested a service not offered by the pharmacy at the time, they referred them to other nearby pharmacies or providers, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.